-The first action, led by University of Helsinki concerns the development, implementation and revision of innovative teaching activities and materials aimed to develop inter-multi-transdisciplinary, linguistic/argumentative, imaginative thinking and future-scaffolding skills, to impact on young people engagement with future-oriented and science-related activities.
+The first action, led by the University of Helsinki concerns the development, implementation and revision of innovative teaching activities and materials aimed to develop inter-multi-transdisciplinary, linguistic/argumentative, imaginative thinking and future-scaffolding skills, to impact young people's engagement with future-oriented and science-related activities.
 The elaboration of the research-based “Model for science education for the society of acceleration and uncertainty” will have the form of guidelines articulated in three main sections:

 (b) list of design and implementation principles aimed to operationalize the theoretical and pedagogical approaches into practical recommendations;

-The work delivery is organized along three main stages, in accordance with the iterative nature of Design-Based Research methodology: materials’ design, first round implementation, phenomenological analysis of the outcomes, re-design, second round implementation and, again, fine-grained analysis of the outcomes.
+The work delivery is organized along three main stages, in accordance with the iterative nature of Design-Based Research methodology: materials’ design, first-round implementation, phenomenological analysis of the outcomes, re-design, second-round implementation and, again, fine-grained analysis of the outcomes.

 Since September 2021, three Open Schooling networks have been created by FEDORA partners: the first official Helsinki Open Schooling Network (HOSN), the Oxford OS Network and the Italian Open Schooling Network.